92levig/googlecl/README.txt

   * upload: Upload documents. `upload the_bobs.csv ~/work/docs_to_share`

 2.1.5 Picasa
+Common options:
+  * owner: Owner of the albums you want to deal with.
+For example, to download bob's album, add --owner bob to the "get" task.
+To post to your friend's album that she shared with you, add --owner your_friend to the "post" task.

 Tasks:
   * create: Create an album. `create --title "Summer Vacation 2009" --tags Vermont ~/photos/vacation2009/*`
   * delete: Delete photos or albums. `delete --title "Stupid album"`